19 Cool Things To Do In Honolulu On A Budget

 1. What is Honolulu known for?

-Honolulu is renowned for its stunning beaches like Waikīkī Beach, its historical landmarks such as Iolani Palace and Pearl Harbor, and its vibrant food and art scenes.
-The city also serves as a gateway to Hawaiian adventures.
+Honolulu is famous for its stunning beaches, historic landmarks like Pearl Harbor and Iolani Palace, and its lively food and art scenes.
+It’s the gateway to Hawaiian adventures.

 2. How far is Honolulu from Pearl Harbor?